Effective Date: October 2017

 We may disclose health information about you as required by federal, state, or other applicable law.

 We may disclose health information about you for certain specialized government functions, as authorized by law.
 Among these functions are the following: military command; determination of veterans benefits; national security and intelligence activities; protection of the President and other officials; and the health, safety, and security of correctional institutions.

 We may disclose health information about you for purposes related to workers’ compensation, as required and authorized by law.

 In the course of your care with us, you may receive treatment from a mental health professional (such as a psychiatrist) who keeps separate notes during the course of your therapy sessions about your conversations.
 These notes, known as “psychotherapy notes”, are kept apart from the rest of your medical record, and do not include basic information such as your medication treatment record, counseling session start and stop times, the types and frequencies of treatment you receive, or your test results.
 They also do not include any summary of your diagnosis, condition, treatment plan, symptoms, prognosis, or treatment progress.

 Psychotherapy notes may be disclosed by a therapist only after you have given written authorization to do so.
 (Limited exceptions exist, e.g. in order for your therapist to prevent harm to yourself or others, and to report child abuse/neglect).
 You cannot be required to authorize the release of your psychotherapy notes in order to obtain health-insurance benefits for your treatment, or enroll in a health plan.
-Psychotherapy notes are also not among the records that you may request to review or copy (see discussion of your rights in section VII below).
+Psychotherapy notes are also not among the records that you may request to review or copy.
 If you have any questions, feel free to discuss this subject with your therapist.

 Your Health Information Rights